shirin05/SAT-Vocab-Mastery/README.md

 ### What did I use to create this?

 JavaScript, Python, SQLite, HTML/CSS, NLTK, Flask.
+Code is extremely well commented throughout.

 ### What is the thought process behind the user interface?